Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is batting .250 with a double, a home run, two walks and an RBI.
+- Kelenic has recorded at least one hit in five games in a row.
+In his last five games he is hitting .400 with a double, two home runs, three walks and four RBI.

 Kelenic Recent Games